-UK AIFMs are exempt from the new rules.
-How will they affect Hong Kong and other Asian managers?
-Rules will not apply to Hong Kong and other Asian investment managers (but will apply to UK subsidiaries or group entities).
-Hong Kong and other Asian investment managers executing trades through UK broker-dealers will benefit from the higher best execution standard and new execution-related information.
-3. Tele phone Recording What are the key changes?
-Firms will have to record telephone conversations and electronic communications relating to (or intended to relate to) transactions concluded when: dealing on own account (proprietary trading); providing client order services that relate to the reception, transmission and execution of orders or o performing investment management functions.
-With respect to investment managers, the focus of the regime is on the transactional side of portfolio management, where conversations that relate to transactions undertaken, or intended to be undertaken, are required to be recorded.11 Who will they affect?
+How will they affect non-EU managers?
+3. Tele Rules will not apply to non-EU investment managers (but will apply to UK subsidiaries or group entities).
+Non-EU investment managers executing trades through UK broker-dealers will benefit from the higher best execution standard and new execution-related information.
+What are the key changes?
+Firms will have to record telephone conversations and electronic communications relating to (or intended to relate to) transactions concluded when: dealing on own account (proprietary trading); providing client order services that relate to the reception, transmission and execution of orders or Who will they affect?
 Rules will apply to all UK firms that execute, receive and transmit client orders and/or perform portfolio management functions (including UK MiFID investment firms, UK UCITS management companies, full-scope UK AIFMs and small authorised UK AIFMs).
-How will they affect Hong Kong and other Asian managers?
-Rules will not apply to Hong Kong and other Asian investment managers (but will apply to UK subsidiaries or group entities providing portfolio management services).
-Calls between a Hong Kong and other Asian investment manager and its UK broker-dealer, or a Hong Kong and other Asian investment manager and a UK affiliate, during which an order is placed or a firm investment decision is made should be recorded 4.
-Trai nsaction Reporting What are The requirement to report certain transactions to the FCA (for the purpose of monitoring)
+How will they affect non-EU managers?
+Rules will not apply to non-EU investment managers (but will apply to UK subsidiaries or group entities providing portfolio management services).
+Calls between a non-EU investment manager and its UK broker-dealer, or non-EU investment manager and a UK affiliate, during which an order is placed or a firm investment decision is made should be recorded 4.
+Tra nsaction reporting What are the key changes? • The requirement to report certain transactions to the FCA (for the purpose of monitoring market abusive behaviour) has been broadened in scope and will apply to transactions in financial instruments admitted to trading or that are traded on any EU regulated trading venue, where the underlying is such a financial instrument or if the underlying is an index or a basket composed of such financial instruments.
+12